golemfactory/goth/README.md

 If you don't have Python installed, download the appropriate package and follow instructions from the [releases page](https://www.python.org/downloads/).

 For the sake of compatibility with other projects and/or your local Python 3 installation you can install [`pyenv`](https://github.com/pyenv/pyenv) to manage and switch between multiple Python versions.
 The `pyenv` installer can be found [here](https://github.com/pyenv/pyenv-installer).
+You can also use your preferred way of managing Python virtual environments to achieve this.

 #### Project installation
-To install the `yagna-integration` package in development mode with all dependencies, run the below command from the project's root directory:
+To install the `goth` package in development mode with all dependencies, run the below command from the project's root directory:
 ```
 python3 setup.py develop
 ```